Introduction to Contemporary Latin America

 BA T7M9 Latin American Studies with Human Rights

-This first-year half-module provides an introduction to life in contemporary Latin America, offering insights into major trends and processes that have shaped realities in the region from the second half of the 20th century up to the present day.
+This first-year half-module explores life in contemporary Latin America through major trends and processes that have shaped the region from the second half of the 20th century up to the present day.
 Taught by academics who are experts in different fields, the module brings Latin America into focus through an interdisciplinary lens.
 As such, you will gain perspectives and methodologies from a broad range of studies and concepts, drawn from economics, politics, art history, literature, as well as sociology, contemporary history, and human rights.

 Each week's lecture and seminar provide an opportunity to explore and discuss a specific core topic.
 These topics will span diverse issues, such as the impact of globalisation and neoliberalism; the struggle for democratisation; the shifting trends of migration; conflicts over extraction and the environment; among others.
-As well as engaging with scholarly texts, we will also examine ways that the rich cultural production of Latin America and the Caribbean addresses the topics explored in the module, by engaging with films, documentaries, literature and artworks, including those held at Essex's unique on campus resource, the Essex Collection of Art from Latin America (ESCALA), which is the largest collection outside Latin America.
+As well as engaging with primary materials and academic texts, we will also examine ways that cultural production of Latin America and the Caribbean addresses the topics explored in the module, by engaging with music, documentaries, literature and artworks, including those held at Essex's unique on campus resource, the Essex Collection of Art from Latin America (ESCALA), a major art collection outside Latin America.

 You do not need to know anything about Latin America to do this half-module.
 All you need is an interest in learning more about recent trends and processes that have shaped contemporary Latin American life.